Sayanth789/My_ML_Projects/AnnotatedTransformer/Readme.md

   * CNN- baesd encoders

-  **An one more thing-- If you're an apple fan 😄** -  I made this as a seperate folder just because of it will help to make to add more materials and info.
+  **And one more thing .....
+(If you're an apple fan 😄) ** -  I made this as a seperate folder just because of it will, help to make to add more materials and info.
 So with that .... that is all .. 👋 👋